The Garden of the Luminous Mysteries

 Visiting the Garden

 The Rosary Garden is located on Alan Cheales Way which runs along the side of the church, or through the Lady Chapel entrance of the church when it is open.
-The garden is only opened at specified times when we have volunteers to supervise.
+The garden is only opened at specified times when we have volunteers to supervise, and generally only between May and October inclusive.
 At other times the elevated public footpath provides a good view into the garden.

 We would like to thank all of those who gave so generously to sponsor the different elements of the garden, and we remember also those who were memorialised through these gifts.